furstenheim/copy-down/README.md

 ### Acknowledgment
 This library is a port to Java of the wonderful library [Turndown.js](https://github.com/domchristie/turndown).
 This library passes the same test suite as the original library to ensure same behavior.

+This project is supported by Intellij open source license